 Similarly, if you anchor or fly across the space behind the spawn point and land on the other side, there's an invisible wall which you can't move through but oddly enough, you can shoot through it.

 In the first Dead Space game, you cannot step off of the tram platform onto the tracks and try to get around that way.

 In Orcs Must Die, you can build insurmountable waist height barricades to channel the orcs.

 In Metal Slug Defense, sandbags can be placed to hold off enemies.
 In normal Metal Slug games, players would just jump over them with blazing guns instead.

 Jagged Alliance 2 lets you vault over fences and climb any house that has a flat roof.
 But you can't climb over crates, tables, and pretty much everything else that isn't either a fence or a flat-topped building.

 This is more a coding issue than intentional blockage for the most part.
 Fan-mods fix this up some.

-In its defence, the fences are chest high and shootable in UFO Enemy Unknown, but it is odd that your troopers are tough enough to hardly notice stepping off the roof of a two storey building but need a flying suit to get over a dry stone wall.
-Also you remember those dragon's teeth concrete blocks they used to slow down tanks in World War 2?
-In the near future you will be able to get a similar effect using a picket fence or a box of tomatoes.
+UFO Enemy Unknown features a downplayed example where the fences are climbable, but is odd that your troopers are tough enough to hardly notice stepping off the roof of a two storey building but need a flying suit to get over a dry stone wall.
+Also, you remember those dragon's teeth concrete blocks they used to slow down tanks in World War 2?
+In the near future, you will be able to get a similar effect using a picket fence or a box of tomatoes.